ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

     <link>some text</link>
 ```

-When the conversion tool detects links with no reference it will issue a warning and rewrite the URL to point to current page (`href="#"`).
+When the conversion tool detects links with no reference it issues a warning and rewrite the URL to point to current page (`href="#"`).

 **`<literal>`**